 By 1984, the decentralization of the School was completed and the Electrical Engineering Department became autonomous and quickly achieved campus and national visibility.
 In the National Conference Board ranking conducted under the auspices of the National Research Council, the department was ranked fifth below MIT, Stanford, UC Berkeley and University of Illinois.
 This high ranking was a fitting recognition of the excellence of its faculty, students and academic programs.
 It was all the more significant that the UCLA Electrical Engineering Department, comparatively a very young department, received such a high ranking ahead of older and more established electrical engineering departments that had been in existence for several decades.

 In the last twenty years, the Electrical Engineering Department has grown in strength and has attracted outstanding faculty and students.
 The department continues to receive a substantial amount of extramural support from the national agencies and industrial sponsors.
 Its faculty have received numerous campus and world-wide awards and recognitions for excellence in teaching and research.

-Since July 1, 2017, Electrical Engineering Department is renamed Electrical and Computer Engineering Department.
+As of July 1, 2017, the Electrical Engineering Department has been renamed the Electrical and Computer Engineering Department.

 Current and Past Department Chairs